-Azure Event Hubs is a fully managed event streaming service from Microsoft for ingesting and processing millions of events per second.
-The service is compatible with Apache Kafka and ideal for big data pipelines, IoT telemetry and real-time analytics.
+Azure Event Hubs is a fully managed event streaming service from Microsoft for ingesting and processing large volumes of data in real time.
+The service is compatible with Apache Kafka and suits big data pipelines, IoT telemetry and real-time analytics.

 What is Azure Event Hubs?

 For GDPR-compliant data processing, Event Hubs is available in European Azure regions.
-The service meets ISO 27001, SOC 2, HIPAA and other compliance standards.
+The service is part of Azure’s compliance certifications (including ISO 27001, SOC 2).

 Core Features

-- Capture for automatic archiving to Blob Storage or Data Lake
+- Event Hubs Capture for automatic writing to Blob Storage/Data Lake

 Typical Use Cases